Welcome to today's edition of the Rush 24-7 Podcast.

 Today?

-In this situation, hybrid senator.
+In this situation, hybrids, Senator?

-A wider use of alcohol mixed fuels, electricity.
+A wider use of alcohol-mixed fuels, electricity?

 Let me tell you what an automobile executive told me two weeks ago about hybrids.

-If everybody could be made tomorrow to be driving a hydrant, every automobile on the street today, thrown away, replaced by a hybrid, it would only take six years for us to get right back where we are in terms of the use of fossil fuels and gasoline.
+If everybody could be made tomorrow to be driving a hybrid, every automobile on the street today, thrown away, replaced by a hybrid, it would only take six years for us to get right back where we are in terms of the use of fossil fuels and gasoline.

 Because we are a growing economy.